htz/Force.com-OAuth1-2/README.md

-# Apex OAuth 1.0/2.0 Consumer with Test Playground
+# Force.com OAuth 1.0 and 2.0 Developer Kit with API Tester

 ## Introduction
 This project was copied over from &quot;<https://github.com/jesperfj/sfdc-oauth-playground> by Jesper Joergensen&quot;, since I do all my projects on github now.
 I don't expect to make any changes, so the two locations will likely stay in sync but this is now the main project home.